 Who is responsible for my medical bills?
 Can I afford the follow-up care and rehabilitation?
 What will I do about my lost wages from the days I had to take off work?
 How will I fix or replace my car?
 Should my insurance pay for all of this?
 What about the other driver’s insurance company?
 How do I even go about filing a claim?

-There are many other questions you may have after a car accident.
-However, regardless of the cause of a crash, New York's no-fault insurance law requires that your own insurance company cover your medical bills and lost wages up to $50,000.
+You may have many other questions after a car accident.
+Regardless of the cause of a crash, however, New York’s no-fault insurance law requires that your own insurance company cover your medical bills and lost wages up to $50,000.

 When a careless or reckless driver, auto parts manufacturer or another wrongdoer causes an accident, you might be able to file a lawsuit to obtain compensation for: